Skip to main content

 Manual leave management requires time and focus that could be better spent on handling other job responsibilities.
 Managers and other staff who are involved in manually handling leave requests have to set aside considerable time to ensure that all information is entered correctly.
 When errors or issues arise, these require additional time to sort out.
 This results in unnecessary productivity loss for your organization that can easily be avoided with the use of a more efficient leave management solution.
 Instead, your organization can have a more streamlined, accurate and dependable method of tracking employee leave.

 As leave trends continue to increase, it’s a good time to begin evaluating your current processes.
 Research trends happening in your state and states near you.
-Most importantly, stay informed on the Build Back Better Act, as recent proposals include four weeks of federally mandated paid family and medical leave.
 Visit americanfidelity.com/leave for more information.

 This blog is up to date as of December 2021 and has not been updated for changes in the law, administration or current events.